Is your bed out of commission?

-Maybe Not a Broken Bed Yet… Scary Noises, Though?
+Maybe Not Broken… Scary Noises, Though?

 A damaged frame can cause instability, squeaking noises, and uneven mattress support, leading to discomfort and restless sleep.
 Over time, the joints connecting the bed frame components may loosen due to repeated stress, poor assembly, or low-quality materials.